paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Question #198

-**Texto original:**
-A company runs a containerized application on a Kubernetes cluster in an on-premises data center.
-The company is using a MongoDB database for data storage.
-The company wants to migrate some of these environments to AWS, but no code changes or deployment method changes are possible at this time.
-The company needs a solution that minimizes operational overhead.

-**Tradução:**
 Uma empresa executa um aplicativo containerizado em um cluster Kubernetes em um data center local.
 A empresa utiliza um banco de dados MongoDB para armazenamento.
 A empresa deseja migrar alguns desses ambientes para a AWS, mas não pode alterar o código ou o método de implantação no momento.
 A solução deve minimizar a sobrecarga operacional.
 Qual solução atenderá a esses requisitos?
 A. Usar o Amazon Elastic Container Service (Amazon ECS) com nós de trabalho Amazon EC2 para computação e MongoDB no EC2 para armazenamento.